U.S. News Rankings

 Students are not required to live on the school’s campus in Salisbury, a small town about 2.5 hours from Baltimore and Washington, D.C.
 Salisbury University is home to the Perdue School of Business, which grants graduate degrees, as well as graduate departments of nursing and social work.
 Notable alumni of Salisbury University include Jim Perdue, president of Perdue Farms; his father, Frank Perdue, former Perdue Farms president and namesake of the university’s business school; and actor Scott Krinsky, whose television show appearances include The O.C. and Chuck.

 |School mission and unique qualities (as provided by the school):|

 Salisbury University is nationally recognized for academic excellence having a creative curriculum emphasizing undergraduate research, study abroad, professional internships and civic engagement.
-Offering students 42 undergraduate, 14 graduate programs and one doctoral program (beginning Fall 2012), SU has the fastest undergraduate time-to-degree average in the University System of Maryland.
+Offering students 42 undergraduate, 14 graduate programs and one doctoral program, SU has the fastest undergraduate time-to-degree average in the University System of Maryland.
 All four academic schools are endowed, a rarity among public institutions.
 Exceptional students, a highly regarded faculty and dynamic administration have earned SU recognition as "A Maryland University of National Distinction."

 |School type||public, coed college|

 When applying to Salisbury University, it's important to note the application deadline is January 15, and the early action deadline is December 1.
 Scores for either the ACT or SAT test are due March 15.
-The application fee at Salisbury University is $45.
-It is selective, with an acceptance rate of 52.8 percent.
+The application fee at Salisbury University is $50.
+It is selective, with an acceptance rate of 52.7 percent and an early acceptance rate of 65.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.